-- Mix together– In a medium mixing bowl the sour cream, butter, cream of mushroom soup, salt, pepper, garlic powder, onion powder, Italian seasoning (optional), breadcrumbs, and cheddar cheese.
+- Make creamy mixture– By mixing together sour cream, butter, cream of mushroom soup, salt, pepper, garlic powder, onion powder, Italian seasoning, breadcrumbs, cheddar cheese.

-- In another mixing bowl- Mix together breadcrumbs, Ritz crackers, cheddar cheese, butter for the topping.
+- Make Ritz mixture- By mixing together breadcrumbs, Ritz crackers, cheddar cheese.

-- Sprinkle– This topping on top of the squash mixture.
+- Sprinkle topping– On top of squash mixture.

 - Optional step– Remove lid and broil in oven until topping is golden brown.